geekswamp/cithakan/README.md

 - [dio] is a powerful HTTP client for Dart, used for making network requests with features like interceptors, request cancellation, and automatic retries.
 - [envied] is used for managing environment variables securely within the Flutter application.
+- [fpdart] is a functional programming library for Dart that provides powerful monads like Either, Option, and Task to improve code safety and maintainability.
 - [freezed] helps in generation immutable classes and union types, making data modeling and serialization easier.
 - [flutter_secure_storage] is used for securely storing sensitive data, such as authentication tokens and user credentials, using platform-specific encrypted storage.
 - [flutter_bloc] is used for state management, providing a predictable way to manage application state using the BLoC pattern.